 South Asian Heritage Month

-South Asian Heritage Month takes place between 18 July and 17 August and has been celebrated in the UK since 2019.
+South Asian Heritage Month takes place from mid-July to mid-August and has been celebrated in the UK since 2019.

 This year, we are proud to present a programme of events exploring the history and culture of our South Asian community.
 The theme for 2025 is” Roots to Routes”.